ChefPlex/security-program-playbooks/compliance-framework-reference.md

 **What it is:** A US government program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud services used by federal agencies.
 Based on NIST SP 800-53 controls.

-**Who it applies to:** Cloud service providers (CSPs) seeking to provide cloud services to US federal agencies.
-If a company wants to sell cloud services to the US government, FedRAMP authorization is typically required.
+**Who it applies to:** Cloud service providers seeking to provide cloud services to US federal agencies.

 **What it requires at a high level:**

-FedRAMP has three impact levels based on the sensitivity of the data:
-- **Low:** Non-sensitive public data
-- **Moderate:** Controlled unclassified information (most government cloud workloads fall here)
-- **High:** Highly sensitive data (law enforcement, financial, health)

-Each level requires implementation of a specific set of NIST 800-53 controls.
-Moderate requires ~325 controls.
-High requires ~421 controls.
+Three impact levels: Low, Moderate (most government cloud workloads), and High (law enforcement, financial, health data).
+Each level requires a specific set of NIST 800-53 controls - Moderate requires approximately 325 controls, High approximately 421.

-Authorization paths:
-- **Agency ATO:** A specific federal agency authorizes the service for their use
-- **JAB P-ATO:** The Joint Authorization Board (DoD, DHS, GSA) authorizes the service for government-wide use
+Authorization paths: Agency ATO (a specific agency authorizes for their use) or JAB P-ATO (the Joint Authorization Board authorizes for government-wide use).

 **What it means for TPMs:**

 FedRAMP authorization is a program in itself.
-The timeline from engagement to authorization is typically 12-24 months.
-It involves:
-- Gap assessment against required controls
-- System Security Plan (SSP) documentation
-- Assessment by an accredited Third Party Assessment Organization (3PAO)
-- Authorization process with the authorizing agency or JAB
-- Continuous monitoring obligations post-authorization

-If your company is pursuing FedRAMP, or maintaining an existing authorization, the compliance work is significant and ongoing.
-Continuous monitoring is not optional - it includes monthly vulnerability scanning, annual penetration testing, and ongoing evidence collection.
+Timeline from engagement to authorization is typically 12-24 months.
+It involves gap assessment, System Security Plan documentation, assessment by an accredited Third Party Assessment Organization, and ongoing continuous monitoring obligations post-authorization.
+Monthly vulnerability scanning, annual penetration testing, and ongoing evidence collection are not optional.

 ---

 ## SOC 2 - Service Organization Control 2

-**What it is:** An auditing framework developed by the American Institute of CPAs (AICPA) for service organizations - cloud providers, SaaS companies, managed service providers.
-Covers five Trust Service Criteria: Security, Availability, Processing Integrity, Confidentiality, and Privacy.
-Security is always required; the others are optional.
+**What it is:** An auditing framework developed by the American Institute of CPAs (AICPA) for service organizations.
+Covers five Trust Service Criteria: Security (always required), Availability, Processing Integrity, Confidentiality, and Privacy.

-**Who it applies to:** Service organizations that store, process, or transmit customer data and need to demonstrate controls to enterprise customers.
-SOC 2 is not legally required in most cases, but enterprise customers increasingly require it as a vendor qualification.

-**The difference between Type I and Type II:**
+**Type I vs Type II:**
-- **Type I:** Point-in-time assessment.
-Confirms that controls are designed appropriately as of a specific date.
+- Type I: Point-in-time assessment.
+Controls are designed appropriately as of a specific date.
-- **Type II:** Assessment over a period of time (typically 6-12 months).
-Confirms that controls are operating effectively throughout the period.
+- Type II: Assessment over a period (typically 6-12 months).
+Controls are operating effectively throughout.
 Type II is what enterprise customers care about.
-Type I is a stepping stone.

-**What it requires at a high level:**

-The Security criterion (always required) covers:
-- Access controls and logical access restrictions
-- System operations monitoring
-- Change management
-- Risk mitigation
-- Vendor management
-- Incident response

 **What it means for TPMs:**

 SOC 2 Type II's most important operational implication: controls must be operating and documented throughout the entire audit period, not just at the audit date.
-This means:
-- Programs that build or change controls need to be operational before the audit window begins
-- Evidence collection is continuous - logs, access reviews, change tickets, incident records
+Programs that build or change controls need to be operational before the audit window begins.
+Evidence collection is continuous - logs, access reviews, change tickets, incident records.
-- A control that existed but was not documented does not satisfy the auditor

-If your program introduces new systems or processes that fall within the SOC 2 scope, engage GRC to understand how those systems will be incorporated into the controls framework and the evidence collection process.
+If your program introduces new systems that fall within SOC 2 scope, engage GRC to understand how those systems will be incorporated into the controls framework and the evidence collection process.

 ---